arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-3.md

 Notice that the implementation is perfectly the same.

-You may not have realized it, but you just invented Functors.
+You may not have realized it, but with the simple act of introducing the `f` parameter you made `lengths` a high-order function, and you just invented Functors.
 While the placement of a parameter might seem a superficial detail, it actually reflects two fundamentally different mental models.
 Depending if you have `f` as the first or as the second parameter, the signature reflects a completely different metaphor: either *Functors as boxes* or *Functors are morphisms between categories*.
 This deserves some considerations, doesn't it?

 ## A tale of 2 metaphors